Gaboon viper: Description

 The head is large and triangular, while the neck is greatly narrowed, only about one-third the width of the head.
 A pair of "horns" is present between the raised nostrils—tiny in B. gabonica.
 The eyes are large and moveable, set well forward, and surrounded by 15–21 circumorbital scales.
 The species has 12–16 interocular scales across the top of the head.
 Four or five scale rows separate the suboculars and the supralabials, with 13–18 supralabials and 16–22 sublabials.
 The fangs may reach a length of 55 mm, the longest of any venomous snake.

 Midbody, the 28–46 dorsal scale rows are strongly keeled except for the outer rows on each side.
 The lateral scales are slightly oblique.
 The ventral scales number 124–140, rarely more than 132 in males, rarely less than 132 in females.
 With 17–33 paired subcaudal scales, males have no fewer than 25, and females no more than 23.
 The anal scale is single.

 The color pattern is striking in the open, but in nature, typically among dead leaves under trees, it provides a high degree of camouflage; in a well-kept cage with a suitable base of dried leaves, overlooking several fully exposed specimens completely is easy.
 The pattern consists of a series of pale, subrectangular blotches running down the center of the back, interspaced with dark, yellow-edged, hourglass markings.
 The flanks have a series of fawn or brown rhomboidal shapes, with light vertical central bars.
 The belly is pale with irregular brown or black blotches.
 The head is white or cream with a fine, dark central line, black spots on the rear corners, and a dark blue-black triangle behind and below each eye.
 The iris colour is cream, yellow-white, orange, or silvery.
+A possible Batesian mimic of the Gaboon viper has been found, which is the Congolese giant toad (Sclerophrys channingi); this species of frog seems to resemble the viper's head, which contrasts with its darker-colored body.